SlaveKyra/Hypno-Audio-Player/README.md

 PLEASE USE WITH CARE!

+All you need is python installed and the pygame package.(Please correct me if im wrong.)

+You can either use the .py file to start the tool with a small console, or use the .exe for it to run quietly in the background.
+(If you dont trust my .exe feel free to create your own using the .py file and pyinstaller (pyinstaller --onefile --noconsole) )

 For example:
 I use this to automatically start some of my Hypnos Randomly between 00:00 and 04:00 oclock with a 3% chance to start the audio every minute during this Time.
 I have this in my Autostart so i dont have to worry about it running.(And this way i can't forget to start it)